mcclaskey/batch_niistats/README.md

 When it is done you will have a .csv file in the same directory as the input .csv file.
 The output file's name will be be the same as the input filename but will have a timestamp and the suffix '*_compiled'.

 # Setup (Advanced Users)
-If you have and an established system for managing environments (such as conda or virtualenvwrapper), no special setup is needed:
+If you have an established system for managing environments (such as conda or virtualenvwrapper), no special setup is needed:
 1. create/activate a project environment
 2. cd to where you store repos and clone this repo, e.g. `git clone https://github.com/mcclaskey/batch_niistats.git`
 3. cd to repo directory